- Wellness Information

 Influenza activity will return in the fall and peak mid-winter.
 The Centers for Disease Control and Prevention (CDC) suggests we "Take 3" actions to fight the flu:

-- Take time to get a flu vaccine - Call your doctor’s office today to schedule an appointment, as we have a good supply of vaccine to offer our patients.
-The CDC urges you to get a flu vaccine now if you have not done so already this season.
+- Take time to get a flu vaccine - The CDC urges you to get a flu vaccine.
 Vaccination is the single most important step you can take to protect yourself and others against infection.
-It's not too late!
+View the Atrius Health Flu Clinic Schedule and plan to receive your flu shot soon.

 - Take every day preventative actions to stop the spread of germs - Cover your cough; practice good hand hygiene using soap and water or alcohol-based hand sanitizer, avoid touching your eyes, nose and mouth, avoid close contact with sick people, and if you get sick, limit your contact with others.